310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/unmei_power_energy.md

   </tr>
   <tr>
     <td>
-      This encounter brought forth something ‘special’ that I’m eager to challenge with all my might
+      All the encounters, brought forth by the ‘special’ things that I’m eager to challenge with all my might
       <br>
       All that gentle strength, all those feelings directed at me
       <br>